Blogging Tools & Resources for New Bloggers

 Most of the content in this course are things you wouldn’t have known otherwise.
 I would say this is for absolute beginners, but it wouldn’t hurt if you were farther along in your blogging career.

-This course, by Nikki Clark, was a mindset game-changer!
+Stories that Sell, by Nikki Clark, was a mindset game-changer!
 After completing this course, I found clarity with how I wanted my brand to be portrayed.

 This is extremely helpful for new bloggers who aren’t sure which direction they would like to take with their blog.
 Honestly, I wish I would have found this before I started blogging.